 Two weeks in California!
 Yes!
 8 days of which we spent in sunny San Diego, a city we can warmly recommend to everyone.

 James had „studied“ in San Diego years ago, and so we’ve wanted to visit San Diego since we first met each other.
 It only took us 10 years to make it.

 Since his student days, a lot has changed in San Diego, and he was looking forward to coming back as least as much as I was looking forward to my first time.

 We arrived without a real plan and just wanted to let ourselves drift.
 And that type of planning goes very well in San Diego.

 On our first day, we went to Mission Beach and Pacific Beach and just strolled around, taking pictures and enjoying the atmosphere and fantastic weather.

 San Diego is a very active city.
 Even before we made it to the beach promenade we saw people on their skateboards with their surfboards under their arms.
 For us, this represents the epitome of freedom.

 Mission and Pacific Beach are two beaches that merge into each other.
-These beaches are what most people might imagine a typical California beach; bright, long and full of sporty and happy people.
+These beaches are what most people might imagine as a typical California beach; bright, long, and full of sporty and happy people.